mathlord2/TOHacks-2020/README.md

 By default, the server will only respond to requests from localhost.
 To allow connections from other computers, edit the `sirv` commands in package.json to include the option `--host 0.0.0.0`.

+This is a project template for [Svelte](https://svelte.dev) apps.
+It lives at https://github.com/sveltejs/template.

+---

 ## Building and running in production mode